Call 877-745-6898 for Customer Support

 What Happens When Fish Go Dormant?

 In their natural environment, pond fish like koi and goldfish enter a dormancy known as torpor when the water temperature falls below 50°F (10°C).
 In this state, their metabolism slows dramatically, they stop eating, and they move very little, often settling near the bottom of the pond where the water is more stable and warmer.
+In this state, they do not need to be fed.
+Adequate aeration, filtration and water changes are recommended.

 While dormancy is a natural survival mechanism for fish, it comes with certain risks.
 The fish could be in danger if the pond freezes completely or the oxygen levels drop too low.
-Moving your fish indoors eliminates these concerns, but there are a few things to remember.
+Moving your fish fully indoors eliminates these concerns, but there are a few things to remember.

 Creating a Winter-Ready Indoor Environment